 And it’s why the AI Wealth Gap continues to grow larger and larger everyday...

 Wall Street firms have BILLIONS to invest in tools that allow them to profit on stocks...
-Before investors can even blink...
+Before investors can even blink.

 And if you look throughout history...

 Time and time again...
 The market has been shaped by the pursuit of speed.